rapPayne/angular_in_3_weeks/labs/2.3 Signals/README.md

 6. Run it again and you'll see that every time the orders signal changes, it will console.log() those new orders.
 This is reactive programming.

 ## Setting the user
-Let's do another simple one to solidify the ideas of signals and services.
+Let's do another simple service with signals.
 We're going to simulate a login and logout.
+Your instructions will leave out some detail to make you think more.

 1. Edit your `auth.service.ts` service.
 Make a signal called user that will contain the info for the currently logged-in user.
 ```typescript